lambdamikel/BluePillCPC/README.md

-Please note that that the songs on [`cpc/ULTMIDI2.dsk`](cpc/ULTMIDI2.dsk) and [`cpc/ULTMIDI3.dsk`](cpc/ULTMIDI3.dsk) were created using realtime MIDI recording with the CPC and the Ultimata MIDI Card itself.
+Please note that that the songs on [`cpc/ULTMIDI2.dsk`](cpc/ULTMIDI2.dsk) and [`cpc/ULTMIDI3.dsk`](cpc/ULTMIDI3.dsk) were created using realtime MIDI recording with the CPC and the Ultimate MIDI Card itself.
 The `RECORDE2.BAS` MAXAM assembler program can be used for that (be sure to hit `x` to stop the recording; if you record too long, it will overwrite the CPC's firmware RAM and crash the machine - future work